 “Pain in and around the sacroiliac joint is one of the more common causes of low-back pain.
 With approximately 80 percent of the population suffering from low-back pain at some point in their lives, the sacroiliac joint dysfunction likely represents about 15-25 percent of those cases.”
 American Chiropractic Association

 What is a sacroiliac joint dysfunction?

-Sacroiliac joint dysfunction is a broad term used to describe injury to the sacroiliac joint.
+Sacroiliac joint dysfunction is a broad term used to describe injury to the sacroiliac joint or SI joint.
 This injury can be very painful but is often not life threatening.
 This injury is often very uncomfortable to life since it is difficult to perform everyday tasks.
 It has been found that conservative treatment is superior in minor cases of sacroiliac joint dysfunction.